Tips For Ebike Commuting

-Sales of bikes, electric and conventional, have soared since the beginning of the lockdown back in March and, compared to this time last year, sales of ebikes are up nearly 200%.
-Those who now own ebikes are realizing many of the benefits of having a motor there to back them up and, as we discussed last week, riding an ebike is not cheating.
+Sales of bikes, electric and conventional, have soared since the beginning of the lockdown back in March 2020 and, compared to March 2021, sales of ebikes are up nearly 200%.
+Not to mention the momentum has continued to climb into 2022.
+Those who now own ebikes are realizing many of the benefits of having a motor there to back them up and, as we discussed previously, riding an ebike is not cheating.

-With people returning to the workplace as school and offices open up around the country some may be eyeing their new ebike and wondering if they should ditch their regular commute and join the increasing number of people cycling to work.
+With people navigating their new workscapes or returning to the workplace, whether part-time or full-time, some may be eyeing their new ebike and wondering if they should ditch their regular commute and join the increasing number of people cycling to work.
 We’re here to say that you definitely should, and to make it even easier for you we’ve created this guide for commuting by ebike so you can be sure that you’re ready for anything!
+You'll find a range of e-bike commuting tips that will help you avoid traffic, improve your level of fitness, and allow you to choose the appropriate gear according to the weather and other factors.

 Be Prepared For Your Ebike Commute